-In the simplest terms, the act of breaking down the food in the mouth by crushing and grinding it, as a way to stimulate the digestive process, is termed as chewing.
+In simple terms, the act of breaking down the food in the mouth by crushing and grinding it, as a way to stimulate the digestive process, is termed as chewing.

 Most of the chewing activity is conducted by the molar teeth in the jaw.
 While your little one might not have molars until he is around 1.5 years or so, the gums are healthy enough for light chewing activities.
-The chewing movement and technique are all that they need to learn now.
+The chewing movement and technique are all that’s left to learn.

-Why Is Chewing Food A Problem in Some Toddlers
+Why Is Chewing Food a Problem for Some Toddlers?

-No kid can start chewing food right away.
-Every child has his own learning curve and most kids pick it up by the time they are old toddlers.
+No child can start chewing food right away.
+Every child has his own learning curve and most kids start chewing food when they reach the toddler stage.
 At times, a few kids can pose numerous problems around it, which are primarily due to a few significant reasons.

 1. Lack of Interest in Food

 Some children might be exposed to a meal plan that has similar food items repeating quite often.
-At times, they also have an affinity for easy to chew foods making them lose their interest in attempting to experiment with different tastes and textures.
+At times, they also have an affinity for easy to chew foods making them lose their interest in attempting to try foods with different tastes and textures.

 2. An Absence of Lumpy Foods in Early Stages

-By the time your child is nearly a year old, it is recommended that different tastes and textures of foods are introduced to him.
-For a child purely dependent on breastfeeding through this phase, chewing can be quite a difficult task to handle later in life.
+By the time a child turns nearly a year old, it is recommended that different tastes and textures of foods be introduced to him.
+For a child purely dependent on breast milk by this age, chewing can be quite a difficult task to handle later in life.

 3. Delayed Introduction to Solid Foods

 Chewing is a skill that needs development pretty early in life.
-If you choose to introduce solids only after he has grown up, the kid might have difficulty in accepting such food items and would prefer to drink milk all the time.
+If you choose to introduce solids only after he has grown up, your child may experience difficulty in accepting such food items and would prefer to drink milk all the time.